 - Patience is a Virtue: Learning a new skill takes time.
 Be patient, keep offering a variety of safe finger foods even if they’re not taking bites, and trust that your baby will eventually get the hang of it.

-Q: How long should a meal last for BLW?
+How long should a meal last for BLW?

-A: There’s no magic number when it comes to BLW mealtimes.
+There’s no magic number when it comes to BLW mealtimes.
 Your baby is the boss!
 Let them take the lead and stop feeding when they lose interest or show signs of fullness.
 This might be after a few bites, or it could be a full-on food exploration extravaganza.

-Q: Is there scientific evidence to back up baby-led-weaning?
+Is there scientific evidence to back up baby-led-weaning?

-A: You bet there is!
+You bet there is!
 A study published in the BMJ Open found that babies who practiced BLW had similar energy intakes as spoon-fed babies and were more likely to eat with their families at mealtimes.
 This can be a great way to foster healthy eating habits from the start.

+You’ve made it to the end of BLW Boot Camp – congratulations!
 Sure, there will be messes (lots of glorious, messy exploration!), but the rewards are endless.
 You’ll be amazed at how quickly your little one develops their motor skills and independence.
 Plus, watching them explore new flavors and textures can be a truly enriching experience for both of you.

 Ready to dive deeper into the world of BLW?
-Here are some awesome resources to get you started:
+Here are some awesome resources to get you started.

 - Solid Starts: This website is a treasure trove of information on BLW, with tons of safe food ideas and guidance.